Naruno/Naruno/docs/concepts/apps.md

 ```

-## Embedded Apps

-Embedded apps organized by our Apps engine.
-Apps engine is give basic and fast integration infrastructure for decentralized apps.

-When a transaction is approved by the network, if this transaction's recipient is the user of Naruno installation the engine is start.

-If the engine finds an app send the transaction to the app.
-The app can process the transaction for its own purpose.
-For example, the app can send a notification to the user.

-Also apps can uses send transactions functions for sending datas.

 ## Remote Apps

 Remote apps are running outside of Naruno.
 Remote apps can uses API for sending and getting data.